ScopeDock support / Knowledge base

 USB camera does not open

 Confirm the device is attached directly or through a reliable adapter, appears to macOS as a USB UVC camera, and is not locked by another app.
+This is the right lane for USB microscopes, endoscopes, otoscope-style cameras, and inspection cameras.
 If the vendor requires a private driver-only app, ScopeDock compatibility may be limited.

 Camera permission blocks preview

 Check macOS camera permission for ScopeDock, then quit and reopen the app before testing one source again.
-Permission problems are setup issues, not proof that every similar device is unsupported.
+Permission problems are setup issues, not proof that every USB microscope, endoscope, or UVC camera is unsupported.

 RTSP URL, authentication, or timeout fails